Bass oboe: Repertoire

-The bass oboe has not as yet come into its own as a solo instrument; only two solo bass oboe concertos have been written to date (The East Coast, by English composer Gavin Bryars, composed in 1994 and a 2016 Concerto by Canadian composer Christopher Tyler Nickel).
+The bass oboe has not as yet come into its own as a solo instrument; only few solo bass oboe concertos have been written to date (The East Coast, by English composer Gavin Bryars, composed in 1994 and a 2016 Concerto by Canadian composer Christopher Tyler Nickel).
 The former work was written for the Canadian performer Lawrence Cherney, who uses a bass oboe manufactured by F. Lorée.
-Two concerti have been written featuring the bass oboe in addition to the other four members of the oboe family, these works being David Stock's "Oborama" and James Stephenson's "Rituals and Dances", both written for Alex Klein.
+Two concerti have been written featuring the bass oboe in addition to the other four members of the oboe family, these works being David Stock's "Oborama" (Bass Oboe featured in movement IV, Dark and Solemn) and James Stephenson's "Rituals and Dances", both written for Alex Klein.
+Marko Bajzer recently composed The Sacrifice of Prometheus, for bass oboe and orchestra - premiered with the Reno Philharmonic.

 British oboist Michael Sluman has commissioned approximately 60 works for the Bass Oboe, a number of which have been performed at recitals in the UK, the 2016 Australian Double Reed Society in Sydney, and the 2018 International Double Reed Society Conference in Granada.
 These works consist of solo, orchestral, chamber and recital pieces, along with a number of quartets for Oboe, Oboe d'amore, Cor Anglais, and Bass Oboe, written for the Asyla Oboe Quartet.
-Michael has given lectures on the Bass Oboe at the Royal Academy of Music, London, Kings College, London, The University of North Texas and the Royal Northern College of Music.
+Michael has given lectures on the Bass Oboe at the Royal Academy of Music, London, King's College, London, The University of North Texas and the Royal Northern College of Music.

 Robert Moran's Survivor from Darmstadt, for nine amplified bass oboes, was commissioned by oboist Nora Post and premiered in 1984.
 At least one sonata for bass oboe and piano, by Simon Zaleski, has been written.